North Eastern Regional Centre, ZSI, Shillong

 North Eastern Regional Centre covers six North Eastern States of Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura.

-*Documentation of Faunal diversity of Nagaland (Lower vertebrates), Nokrek Biosphere Reserve, Baghmara Reserve Forest, Saipung Wildlife Sanctuary/Narpuh Reserve Forest of Jaintia Hills, Meghalaya.
+*Documentation of Faunal diversity of Nagaland (Lower vertebrates), Nokrek Biosphere Reserve, Baghmara Reserve Forest, Saipung Wildlife Sanctuary/Narpuh Reserve Forest of Jaintia Hills, Meghalaya, Small Mammals of Manipur, Selected Cave Fauna of Meghalaya, Edible Amphibians of NE India, Faunal Diversity of Dibru Saikhowa Biosphere Reserve, Assam, Faunal Diveristy of Manas National Park, Assam, Faunal Diversity of Murlen National Park, Mizoram.

-*One hundred fifteen research projects covering various aspects of faunal diversity in the NE states completed
+*One hundred twenty research projects covering various aspects of faunal diversity in the NE states completed

 *Six Environmental Impact Assessment studies were conducted as follows